Skip to main content

 Global Flags:

---gas-limit uint Custom gas limit for transactions
+--gas-limit uint Custom gas limit to send transaction

---gas-price uint Custom gas price for transactions
+--gas-price uint Custom gas price to send transaction

---log-level string Set log level (default "info")
+--log-level string Log level (default "info")

 --rpc-retry-count int Retry count for rpc request (default 5)